eherra/patientRecordSystem/README.md

 The project's main focus has been on diverse SQL queries (CRUD) usage.

-As being healthcare related application - I have been focusing on the security e.g. by setting 15 minutes session expiration time (event though conflicting [this](https://auth0.com/blog/balance-user-experience-and-security-to-retain-customers/#:~:text=OWASP%20recommends%20application%20builders%20to%20implement%20short%20idle%20time%20outs%20(2%2D5%20minutes)%20for%20applications%20that%20handle%20high%2Drisk%20data%2C%20like%20financial%20information.%20It%20considers%20that%20longer%20idle%20time%20outs%20(15%2D30%20minutes)%20are%20acceptable%20for%20low%2Drisk%20applications.)), admin (doctor) role check when calling POST-methods which usage is only authorizited by this role and that the application users doesn't have access to pages/information which are not their _own_ information.
+As being healthcare related application and storing sensitive data of its users - I have been focusing on the security e.g.:
+- by setting 15 minutes session expiration time (event though conflicting [this](https://auth0.com/blog/balance-user-experience-and-security-to-retain-customers/#:~:text=OWASP%20recommends%20application%20builders%20to%20implement%20short%20idle%20time%20outs%20(2%2D5%20minutes)%20for%20applications%20that%20handle%20high%2Drisk%20data%2C%20like%20financial%20information.%20It%20considers%20that%20longer%20idle%20time%20outs%20(15%2D30%20minutes)%20are%20acceptable%20for%20low%2Drisk%20applications.))
+- admin (doctor) role check when calling POST-methods which usage is only authorizited by this role
+- the application users don't have access to pages/information which are not their _own_ information

 Input validations (client-side and e.g. via Postman) has been taking consideration and secured that users can't pass data through which is not formatted according to validations rules.